 In each folder, there is another folder for the version you just downloaded.
 Open this version folder and find a WAD file:

-Your SD card should look like this:
+Your SD card (or USB) should look like this:

 Start it up and go to the Homebrew Channel.

-Now locate the cIOS D2X Installer and run it.
+Now locate the d2x cIOS installer and run it.

-4. Wait for the app to load.
+3. Wait for the app to load.
 Read the text on the welcome screen (if it interests you) and press A to continue.